Gaza Solidarity Encampment (Columbia University): April 17, 2024: students establish first encampment; Shafik, Shipman, Greenwald, and Schizer testify before Congress

+A tent displays a banner saying "Liberated Zone" as protesters occupy Columbia's east lawn, April 17.

 On April 17, beginning around 4 am, about 70 protesters sat in tents bearing the Palestinian flag on the East Butler Lawn.
 Protesters put up banners reading "Gaza Solidarity Encampment" and "Liberated Zone".
 A substantial NYPD presence was noted outside the university as soon as the encampment was established.
 Activity in the encampment included a teach-in and film screening.

-At about 10 am, Columbia University administrators including president Minouche Shafik, co-chairs of the board of trustees Claire Shipman and David Greenwald, and co-chair of Columbia's Task Force on Antisemitism David Schizer testified before the House Committee on Education and the Workforce regarding allegations of antisemitism at Columbia University.
+At about 10 am, Columbia University administrators including President Minouche Shafik, co-chairs of the board of trustees Claire Shipman and David Greenwald, and co-chair of Columbia's Task Force on Antisemitism David Schizer testified before the House Committee on Education and the Workforce regarding allegations of antisemitism at Columbia University.
 Shafik had previously been invited to attend the November 2023 United States Congress hearing on antisemitism but had declined, citing a scheduling conflict.

-NYPD pictured during their arrest of approximately 100 students who remained inside the original East Lawn encampment.
-A crowd of protesters and student bystanders surround the lawn.